Culture Travel Tuesday

 Destination: Michigan

-By Dr. Jessie Voigts
+By Jessica Voigts

 (Note from VMB: World wide, I have spotted places where people go to get away.
 In Russia, it is dachas in birch tree woods or near water; in Sweden we visited a summer home made from a farmer’s outbuilding, which turns out to be a popular way to craft a rural cabin; in Italy, people flee to the rows of beach chairs lined up along stretches of sea; in Arizona, we flee to San Diego beaches or northern Arizona cabins; and in the midwestern and eastern United States, particularly, there’s the Lake Culture.
-As we say farewell to summer, Jessie Voigts brings us a view of the Lake Culture in Michigan.)
+As we say farewell to summer, Jessica Voigts brings us a view of the Lake Culture in Michigan.)

 Here in Michigan, as in Minnesota, there is a strong culture of Up North…of heading Up North to the lake – your cottage, or fishing, or exploring the wilderness that Northern Michigan and Northern Minnesota possess in abundance.
 Michigan is called the Great Lakes State, and fronts four of the five Great Lakes (Superior, Michigan, Huron, and Erie), in addition to having over 11,000 inland lakes.
 In Minnesota, Land of the Lakes, there are over 12,000 inland lakes and one Great Lake coastline (Superior).